bigmlcom/bigml-node/docs/index.md

 ```

 When the
-a `LocalAssociation` instance is ready
+`LocalAssociation` instance is ready, the `LocalAssociation.associationSet`
-to predict the `LocalAssociation.associationSet`
-method can be immediately called in a synchronous way.
+method can be immediately called to predict in a synchronous way.

 ```js